+Patients who want contraception must receive their chosen method immediately following an abortion or appropriate referral should be made.

+When desired by the patient, intrauterine contraception or contraceptive implants should be initiated immediately after first-trimester uterine evacuation or second-trimester D&E.(1-3)

+When desired by the patient after medication abortion, intrauterine contraception should be initiated as soon as expulsion of the pregnancy is confirmed.(4-6)

+When desired by the patient, contraceptive implants should be initiated on the day of mifepristone administration for medication abortion.(7-10)

+Depot Medroxyprogesterone acetate (Depo-Provera®) may be given at the time of mifepristone with appropriate counseling.(10-12)

+Emergency contraception should be discussed and either dispensed or prescribed to patients who want it.

-- Standard 12.1.
-Patients who want contraception must receive their chosen method immediately following an abortion or appropriate referral should be made. - Recommendation 12.1.1.
-When desired by the patient, intrauterine contraception or contraceptive implants should be initiated immediately after first-trimester uterine evacuation or second-trimester D&E.(1-3) - Recommendation 12.1.2.
-When desired by the patient after medication abortion, intrauterine contraception should be initiated as soon as expulsion of the pregnancy is confirmed.(4-6) - Recommendation 12.1.3.
-When desired by the patient, contraceptive implants should be initiated on the day of mifepristone administration for medication abortion.(7-10) - Option 12.1.3.1.
-Depot Medroxyprogesterone acetate (Depo-Provera®) may be given at the time of mifepristone with appropriate counseling.(10-12) - Standard 12.2.
-All patients receiving more than minimal sedation or in the second trimester must be continuously observed during the recovery period by a health care worker trained in post-procedure care. - Standard 12.3.
+All patients receiving more than minimal sedation or in the second trimester must be continuously observed during the recovery period by a health care worker trained in post-procedure care.

 Patients who received moderate or deeper sedation must be monitored until determined to be no longer at risk for hemodynamic instability or respiratory depression.

-Recommendation 12.3.1.
 A pulse oximeter with alarms should be used until the patient is alert and ambulatory.

-- Standard 12.4.
-A clinician must remain in the facility until all patients are medically stable. - Standard 12.5.
+A clinician must remain in the facility until all patients are medically stable.

 The following criteria must be documented prior to discharge: the patient must be ambulatory with a stable blood pressure and pulse, and bleeding and pain must be controlled.

-Standard 12.6.
-The patient must be given oral and written instructions outlining what to expect post-procedure, self-care, and signs and symptoms of complications.
+The patient must be given oral and written instructions outlining what to expect postprocedure, self-care, and signs and symptoms of complications.

-Recommendation 12.6.1.
 Patients who receive sedation should have access to this information prior to the administration of medication.

-- Standard 12.7.
 The facility must provide an emergency contact service on a 24-hour basis, where calls are triaged in accordance with written policies.
-A recorded message alone is unacceptable. - Standard 12.8.
-Any non-clinician involved with first-call triage must be trained to take a post-abortion health history and follow clear written guidelines indicating when immediate consultation with a clinician is indicated. - Standard 12.9.
+A recorded message alone is unacceptable.

+Any non-clinician involved with first-call triage must be trained to take a post-abortion health history and follow clear written guidelines indicating when immediate consultation with a clinician is indicated.

 Any patient who gives a history suggestive of a post-procedure complication must have access to a clinician.
-The facility must establish a pathway for physician referral if indicated. - Recommendation 12.9.1.
+The facility must establish a pathway for physician referral if indicated.

 Uterotonic agents should be given as indicated and not on a routine basis.
-When used, an evidence-based regimen should be followed. - Option 12.9.1.1.
+When used, an evidence-based regimen should be followed.

 Routine post-procedure follow-up is not required.
 Clinicians may offer a visit for patients who would like one.(13, 14)